What personal information do we collect?

 - To ensure that the Service is optimized for your use and benefit;

 - To analyze user experience and improve the Service;

 - To operate, maintain and provide to you the Service and all features and functionality thereof;

 - To communicate with you to provide you services, contacts, materials and/or recommendations for your needs as identified by you through phone, email, or the Service;

 - To carry out our obligations arising from any contracts entered into between you and us;

 - To comply with internal policies and procedures and other legal, accounting, or security requirements; and

-- To share your personal information with our employees, contractors, consultants and other third party service providers such as application hosting providers, advertising agencies, payment processors or customer service agencies (“Third Party Processors”) who require this information to assist us with establishing, maintaining and managing our relationship with you and optimizing and providing the Service for your use and benefit.
+- To share your personal information with our employees, contractors, consultants and other third party service providers such as application hosting providers, payment processors or customer service agencies (“Third Party Processors”) who require this information to assist us with establishing, maintaining and managing our relationship with you and optimizing and providing the Service for your use and benefit.
 Please note that we may change or add Third Party Processors at any time, in our sole discretion, either in Canada or elsewhere.
 We encourage you to reference this Policy from time-to-time, to obtain updated information.
 Given the nature of cloud services, personal information may be stored outside Canada, anywhere in the world, and may be accessible to foreign courts, law enforcement and national security authorities in the jurisdiction(s) where it is transferred or stored.